Albums (10 points each):

 Baaahing at and from what no more can be seen from the darkening green, then venturing through rounds in the smokey city, letting the good and bad times constantly roll back and forth through each other, Blake and Ginsberg's magisterial and magical realness trespass is sometimes given pause and detour by evidence of a woman in there somewhere, as the wordmazes make way, even more---something to do with Ginsberg's choice of poems to include: no valentines, but some things that shake the

-darkness deeper, or they wouldn't be poems, not long enough.
+darkness deeper, where Beatrice is unseen, also unsought, it seems.
 Eventually he meets Arthur Russell, who joins Bob Dylan etc. for nocturnes but hold on now when they meet, it's in a San Francisco park including a Buddhist troupe that AR is living with: here they keep rolling up and down though a thunderclap of drone.

 From Rolling Jazz 2017:

 Totally smitten by Jane Ira Bloom's *Wild Lines: Improvising Emily Dickinson*, thanks to the description in Phil Freeman's *Stereogum* column---and as he indicates, if *he* likes a soprano sax-led album, you better know it's something special.
+Either that, or it's such an unlikely pick for him, that sopranophiles aren't going to like what he likes.
 The whole combo is strong, but I hear Bobby Previte as co-leader here, and he's not even loud, just part of the life-force pulsing through the tireless play of Dickinson's mind on and in the world (though if there were no Dickinson connection spelled out or interpolated--- the latter via Deborah Rush's piquant, overheard [tho' could be mixed a little louder w no harm] intro lines on Disc 2----would still be shades of autumn sunshine indoors and out.

 Gotta catch up on her catalog.
 Was already thinking that before I knew about this, when Night Lights recently re-ran their "Jazz Women Artists of the 80s", incl. a track from youngblood Bloom's Mighty Lights, with Haden, Blackwell and Hersch.